pymupdf/PyMuPDF/docs/document.rst

     .. method:: getToC(simple=True)

-    .. method:: getTOC(simple=True)
+    .. method:: get_toc(simple=True)

-      Creates a table of contents out of the document's outline chain.
+      Creates a table of contents (TOC) out of the document's outline chain.

-      :arg bool simple: Indicates whether a simple or a detailed ToC is required.
-If *simple == False*, each entry of the list also contains a dictionary with :ref:`linkDest` details for each outline entry.
+      :arg bool simple: Indicates whether a simple or a detailed TOC is required.
+If *False*, each item of the list also contains a dictionary with :ref:`linkDest` details for each outline entry.

       :rtype: list